mngupark/husky_panda/submodules/HighFive/deps/hpc-coding-conventions/cpp/Documentation.md

      */

     /**
-     * allow the manipulation of the graph's edges
+     * allow the husky_panda_control of the graph's edges */
-     */
     Edges& edges();

     /**
-     * allow the manipulation of the graph's vertices */
+     * allow the husky_panda_control of the graph's vertices */
     Vertices& vertices();
     /**